Falak Sar (Swat)

-Falak Sar (فلک سر; also known as Falak Sair) is the highest mountain peak in Ushu Valley of Swat, Pakistan at an elevation of 5957 m, it is considered the highest peak of the Swat district in the Hindu Kush mountains range, followed by Mankial mountain peak.
+Falak Sar (فلک سر; also known as Falak Sair) is the highest mountain peak in Ushu Valley of Swat, Pakistan at an elevation of 5957 m, it is considered the highest peak of the Swat district in the Hindu Kush mountains range, followed by Mankial Sar.

-Ascent History
+Ascent history

 This mountain was climbed for the first time by W.K.A Berry and C.H.
 Tyndale-Biscoe of New Zealand in 1957 from its North ridge.
 The second ascent was made by Dr. Wolf Gang Stephen who also climbed Distaghil Sar and Malika Parbat.
-Carlo Pinelli attempted another peak in the Hindu Raj which is the only 6000 of this part of Hindu Kush.
+Carlo Pinelli attempted another peak in the Hindu Raj, which is the only 6000 of this part of Hindu Kush.
 They named it Maingol Sar.

-Similarly, another ascent was made by a Japanese expedition from Yamaguchi University was composed of Yoshiyuki Nagahiro and Toshiyuki Akiyama.
-After traveling by car from Peshawar through Saidu Sharif, capital of Swat, to Matiltan, they continued on and headed up the Falak Sar valley, where at 11,000 feet on August 15 they established Base Camp.
+Another ascent was made by a Japanese expedition from Yamaguchi University was composed of Yoshiyuki Nagahiro and Toshiyuki Akiyama.
+After traveling by car from Peshawar through Saidu Sharif, capital of Swat, to Matiltan, they continued on and headed up the Falak Sar valley, where at 11,000 feet on August 15 they established base camp.
 On August 20 they climbed Falak Sar (19,417 feet), which has had numerous previous ascents.
 After returning to Matiltan, they went through Kalam to the Amagal valley to an advanced base at 12,000 feet.
 They ascended the east side above their advanced base and reached a small peak which was called Maga Sar by the natives.
 They found no Miangul Sar (19,554 feet) but there was a peak called Par (c.
 18,000 feet) in the position assigned the former peak.

-On August 17, 2020 Hamza Anees along with his team members Ahmed Mujtaba and Adnan Saleem became first Pakistani to reach the summit of Falak Sar via north ridge.
+On August 17, 2020, Hamza Anees along with his team members Ahmed Mujtaba and Adnan Saleem became the first Pakistani to reach the summit of Falak Sar via the north ridge.

+First ski descent

+The first ski descent of Falak Sar was made from the summit by Bine Žalohar, Tom Grant and Aaron Rolph in June 2023.
+The international team were able to ski right from the summit, although they were forced to make three 50m rappels on an ice field on the face.